 Analysis.
-Multiple benefits can be realized by implementing and promoting a schoolwide carpooling program.
-Key benefits include reduced traffic congestion and reduced air
+Multiple benefits can be realized by implementing and promoting a school-wide carpooling program.
+Key benefits include reduced traffic congestion and reduced air pollution through decreased vehicle emissions.
+A key hurdle will be gaining buy-in and

 Park-And-Ride Program